 What is a Dementia Friend?

-To become a Dementia Friend, you participate in a one-hour Dementia Friends Information Session offered by a Dementia Friends Champion.
+To become a Dementia Friend, you participate in a one-hour Dementia Friends Information Session presented by a Dementia Friends Champion.
 You will learn five key messages about dementia and a bit about what it’s like to live with dementia.
-As a Dementia Friend, you turn your new understanding of dementia into a practical action that can help someone with dementia living in your community.
-Your action can be as big or as small as you choose – because every action counts!
+As a Dementia Friend, you turn your new understanding of dementia into a practical action that can help someone living in your community.
+Your action can be big or small – because every action counts!

 Attend an Information Session

 What Happens at a Dementia Friends Information Session?

 The one-hour Information Session is an in-person experience run by a Dementia Friends Champion.
 It is not a formal training.
 The session has activities and discussion that cover the five key messages everyone should know about dementia.
 Everyone who attends is asked to do a dementia-friendly action as part of becoming a Dementia Friend, but the choice is yours.

 A Dementia Friends Champion participates in a Champions training.
 The Champion can then present one-hour Dementia Friends sessions to friends, family, colleagues and the wider community.
 Learn a Champion's roles and responsibilities.